 In rainforests, a layer of leaf litter can be found on the forest floor.
 Because of the moisture, high temperatures and the many decomposers, these leaves and any other organic matter decay very rapidly.
 Their nutrients are returned to the soil where they are taken up by plant roots.
 In this way, nutrients are recycled quickly and efficiently in rainforests.

-In many tropical areas, chemical weathering has produced a reddish clay soil.
+In many tropical areas, chemical weathering has produced a deep, reddish clay soil known as a latosol.
 The soil itself is not very fertile.
 However, in a rainforest, there is a continuous supply of leaves, animal droppings and other organic matter which are quickly broken down with the help of decomposers and incorporated into the topsoil.
 Because of this process, the soil in the rainforest is able to support the dense vegetation.
 However, once the vegetation is removed, the soil quickly loses its fertility.
+Watch the video below for more information on latosols.

 Ways in which plant life has adapted to conditions in a rainforest: